ORESoftware/live-mutex/readme.md

  <summary>Example</summary>

- You almost certainly don't want to do this, as using UDS is for one machine only, and this technique only works on Linux it does not work on MacOS.
+ You almost certainly don't want to do this, as using UDS is for one machine only, and this technique only works on Linux it does not work on MacOS (sharing sockets between host and container).

  When running on a single machine, here's how you do use UDS with Docker: